-- Criminal Complaint Against Brodett and Bankwise Officers Using Spurious Bank Accounts for Parent Company's Deposits
+- Criminal complaint against Brodett and Bankwise Officers using spurious bank accounts for Parent company's deposits

 On May 8, 2008, the Parent Company filed a criminal complaint for estafa for misappropriation of corporate funds against Brodett, a former director of the Parent Company, and certain officers of Bankwise.
-The complaint alleged that the unauthorized deposits, withdrawals and transfers of the Parent Company's funds in the amount of P66.8 million was processed through spurious bank accounts and involved the co-mingling and transfer of funds between the Parent Company's accounts and certain personal accounts.
+The complaint alleged that the unauthorized deposits, withdrawals and transfers of the Company's funds in the amount of P66.8 million was processed through spurious bank accounts and involved the co-mingling and transfer of funds between the Parent Company's accounts and certain personal accounts.

 On June 14, 2016, an Order was issued allowing Brodett to present his defense only with respect to the P27.0 million and P9.3 million which allegedly came from PHC funds and not in the whole amount of P66.8 million.
 On July 1, 2016, a Motion for Reconsideration of the said Order was filed by the Private Prosecutor (Parent Company).
-On August 30, 2016, the Private Prosecutor (Parent Company) filed a Reply to Brodett's Comment/Opposition dated August 25, 2016.
+On August 30, 2016, the Private Prosecutor filed a Reply to Brodett's Comment/Opposition dated August 25, 2016.
 After the presentation of defense evidence has already been concluded on June 5, 2018, the accused filed their Formal Offer of Evidence, which was partially admitted by the Court on August 28, 2018.
 On February 21, 2020, the Court promulgated its judgment finding accused Brodett guilty for the crime of theft, sentencing him to the penalty of imprisonment for a minimum period of four (4) years, two (2) months, one (1) day, to a maximum period of sixteen (16) years and 4 months.
 He was also found civilly liable to pay PHC the amount of P14,235,700, with legal interest of 12% per annum from April 11, 2008 until June 30, 2013 and the total obligation plus 6% legal interest from July 1, 2013 until fully paid.
-Brodett filed his Motion for Reconsideration of the said Decision.
-The trial Court issued a Joint Resolution dated November 11, 2020 whereby it affirmed its earlier Decision, but with a modification, specifically holding him criminally liable for a higher offense of qualified theft, and imposing the graver penalty of ten (10) years and one (1) day of Prision Mayor as minimum to twenty (20) years of Reclusion Temporal as maximum.
-Brodett then timely filed an appeal with the Court of Appeals on December 3, 2020.
+On March 10, 2020, Brodett filed his Motion for Partial Reconsideration of the Decision.
+On July 1, 2020, PHC filed its Consolidated Comment/Opposition thereto.
+In ruling Brodett's Motion for Reconsideration, the Court again promulgated the case on December 2, 2020 and affirmed Brodett's conviction.
+He then filed an appeal on December 3, 2020.

-- Criminal Complaint Against Araneta for Non-Return of PHC Deposits
+- Criminal complaint against Araneta for non-return of PHC deposits